Anthropic

 Anthropic is a public-benefit corporation.
 Its mission is to “responsibly develop and maintain advanced AI for the long-term benefit of humanity.”

-Last we heard, Anthropic’s board consisted of CEO Dario Amodei, President Daniela Amodei, Luke Muehlhauser (representing shareholders but maybe philanthropic ones), and Yasmin Razavi (representing shareholders).
-As of September 2023, Anthropic planned for its Long-Term Benefit Trust to elect a fifth board member in 2023.
-Anthropic plans for the Trust to elect a majority of its board by 2027, but its shareholders can abrogate the Trust and the details are unclear.
+Anthropic’s board consists of CEO Dario Amodei, President Daniela Amodei, Yasmin Razavi (representing shareholders), and Jay Kreps (elected by the Long-Term Benefit Trust).
+The Trust has the power to elect a majority of its board (as of Nov 2024).
+But Anthropic’s shareholders can abrogate the Trust and the details are unclear.

 Anthropic’s board and LTBT receive regular updates on dangerous capability evaluations and implementation of safety measures, and changes to Anthropic’s Responsible Scaling Policy require approval from the board in consultation with the LTBT.